cally34/QR-code-maker-in-python/README.md

 # QR-code-maker-in-python

-In order to make this work you must enter these into your terminal of your code editor.
+In order to make this work you must enter these into the terminal of your code editor.
 "pip install image" and "pip install qrcode"